 Last week I posted a video of a Uniden “5 Star” alarm that I disarmed in seconds without using the remote as it was left on the default PIN code.

 Today I was asked to look at an AVS S5 “5 Star” alarm in a Subaru Forester.
 The customer asked me what he should do if his remote failed so I said watch this!
+(Note that the video is edited as I don’t want to make a “how-to” video, but it’s common knowledge)

 His jaw almost hit the floor when he saw how useless his security system actually was.

-Now I’m going to point out that AVS have actually updated their alarms so the new ones are not on the old default over-ride number, but there are still a huge number of the old systems floating around!
+Now I’m going to point out that AVS has actually updated their alarms so the new ones are not on the old default over-ride number, but there are still a huge number of the old systems floating around!

 Not that his AVS S5 would have taken me long to defeat if the over-ride number was not on the default.